SreeLekshmi19/Memory-Flip-Game/README.md

 # 🐾 Animal Flip - Memory Game 🎮

-Welcome to **Animal Flip**, a fun and visually charming memory game where you flip cards to match cute animal pairs!
+**Animal Flip**, a fun and visually charming memory game where you flip cards to match cute animal pairs!
 Designed with a animal theme and adorable jungle-style illustrations, this game is perfect for kids, animal lovers and game lovers.

 ## 📑 Table of Contents